 Preservation of Photographic Materials

 Photographic materials present unique preservation challenges in cultural heritage collections.
 This course deals with those challenges and offers an introduction to the principles of photographic preservation.
-Students will learn to identify the various photographic processes, from the daguerreotype to the digital print, as well as their deterioration characteristics.
+Students will be introduced to the history of photography and learn to identify the various photographic processes, from the daguerreotype to the digital print, as well as their deterioration characteristics.
 Emphasis will be placed on understanding preventive conservation actions and implementing long term preservation strategies, such as maintaining a good environment and following the safe care, handling and storage guidelines which help extend the longevity of photographic materials.
 This course is intended to help collections managers, registrars, curators, librarians, archivists, or anyone whose responsibility is to care for a photograph collection.

 By the end of this course,